Balance Transfers and Credit Scores |

-How do balance transfers affect credit scores?
-There is, unfortunately, no clear answer to this question other than, "it depends."
+How do balance transfers effect credit scores?
+There is, unfortunately, no clear answer to this question other than, “it depends.”
 The reason the only true answer to this question is a non-answer is due to the dynamic nature of credit scores and the multitude of factors taken into consideration.
 However, it is possible to improve your credit score when you do a 0 balance transfer if proper steps are taken.
 Conversely, it is also possible to hurt your credit score with a balance transfer, especially if certain, but avoidable actions are taken.

 Before we review credit score scenarios, let me point out a two major DON’Ts: